Robert Celedon-Scott

 Or with my siblings

-on the living room floor,
+sharing the living room floor,

-by the fireplace my dad mostly tended,
+sleeping bags by the fireplace my dad mostly tended,

 cartoons on tv in the morning.

-would use the foldout sofabed,
+My parents would use the foldout sofabed,

-five of us ending up
+the five of us ending up

-in some combination of these placements
+in some combination of these placements.

-Our couch pops
+Our couch pops so easily out

 It’s a signifier

-of fealty to the coming morning
+of our lack of fealty to the coming morning

 We have no roommates